NAS QNAP Turbo Station TS-1231XU RAID Arrays: Recovery Techniques for Mechanical and Logical Failures Explained

 It is important to regularly check for software updates and patches provided by the NAS manufacturer and apply them promptly to ensure the highest level of security and stability for your QNAP Turbo Station TS-1231XU device.

-Although NAS Turbo Station TS-1231XU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1231XU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view